Apple iPhone 11 deals explained

 As with any new handset deal, there are a few things you should be looking out for and thinking about.
 We're going to explain these aspects here to add clarity.
 Once you have a firm idea of what you're looking at, you can use this information to help you sort through the iPhone 11 deals on this page.

 - Contract length – The shorter this is, the more you will have to pay each month.
-Remember, with handset deals you are paying off ownership of here what is a very expensive phone in instalments.
+Remember, with handset deals you are paying off ownership of the phone in instalments.
 That may mean you'll be tempted to go for the longest contract you can find, but bear in mind that with long contract deals you'll also usually be paying more interest – you'll pay more in the long run.
 24 months is usually the sweet spot.
 By then you will own the phone and have the option to upgrade

-- Data – Right now, the UK's four network providers – Three, O2, Vodafone and EE – are all pushing for unlimited 4G data plans.
-Soon, that is all you're going to be able to get, with other providers who operate on those networks following suit.
-Some already have.
-That doesn't mean you should necessarily opt for unlimited data right now, but it certainly does make this question easier to answer
+- Data – Right now, the UK's four network providers – Three, O2, Vodafone and EE – are all offering unlimited data plans, with many other providers who operate on those networks following suit.
+That doesn't mean you should necessarily opt for unlimited data, but it certainly does make this question easier to answer

 - Texts and calls – Most mobile deals offer unlimited texts and minutes these days.
 Limits here are somewhat moot